-As your go-to sonic companion, a quality pair of in-ears can be your best friend through good days and bad.
-And trading out those muffled stormtrooper Earpods from Apple for something with quality performance — and maybe a bit of individual style — can be a life changing transition.
-As such, we’ve collected a few of our favorite recent additions to the wide world of in-ears — some cost a mint, and some barely bend your budget, but all will make you a happy camper next time you hit the road.
+We’re not talking about those those muffled Storm Trooper-looking Apple Earpods or whatever came with your phone, though.
+You deserve better.
+Something with quality performance, stability, and maybe a bit of individual style.
+Heck, you can even go wireless with your ‘buds now.
+As such, we’ve collected a few of our favorite recent additions to the wide world of in-ear headphones.
+Some cost a mint, and some barely bend your budget, but all will make you a happy camper next time you hit the pavement.

-The mere mention of in-ear monitors might conjure up the thoughts of a rock show, which is appropriate given the Audiofly AF180 take center stage on almost all accounts.
-The high-end headphones swap standard dynamic drivers for a four-pack of tiny balanced armatures, and in doing so, manage to deliver warm mids and a vividly-accurate upper register without sacrificing any bass in the process.
-Perhaps most importantly, these babies smooth over the snappy bite at the attack common with so many balanced-armature in-ears, while still delivering glorious detail and brilliant dynamic expression.
+Yes, they’re expensive, but these in-ear beauties from Audiofly are among the best you can get, and this kind of quality begs a pretty penny.
+The mention of in-ear monitors might conjure up thoughts of a rock show, which is appropriate given the Audiofly AF180 take center stage on almost all accounts.
+The high-end headphones swap standard dynamic drivers for a four-pack of tiny balanced armatures, and in doing so, manage to deliver warm mids and vividly-accurate treble without sacrificing any bass in the process.
+Perhaps most importantly, these babies smooth over the snappy bite commonly associated with balanced-armatures but still deliver glorious detail and brilliant dynamic expression.
 The glossy, wrap-around design is one of the most attractive in its class, too, offering an admirable level of passive noise isolation and comfort to match.
-The deep spacing and brilliant detail across the soundstage render them as apt for Radiohead as Ray LaMontagne — so long as you can deal with their premium price.
+The deep spacing and brilliant detail across the sound stage make them as apt for Radiohead as Ray LaMontagne.
+Read our full review here.